giacbrd/SmartPipeline/docs/usage.rst

             self.es_index = es_index
             self.es_client = None

-        def on_fork(self):
+        def on_start(self):
             self.es_client = Elasticsearch(self.es_host)

 The effort for the developer is minimal, but the advantage big.
 We can now execute these pipeline abstractions in parallel, not just stateless methods as we would normally do with multiprocessing.
-In general, it is convenient to always define ``on_fork`` if an attribute we are going to construct requires this treatment, so that the stage will be always compatible with both three ways of run it: sequentially, concurrently on threads or on processes.
+In general, it is convenient to always define ``on_start`` if attributes we are going to construct require this special treatment, so that the stage will be always compatible with both three ways of run it: sequentially, concurrently on threads or on processes.